-Anthony “Tony” Coleman was born in Palatka, Florida and grew up in Hastings.
+Anthony “Tony” Coleman was born in Palatka, Florida, and grew up in Hastings.
 While living there, Tony attended Hastings Elementary School.
-Later, he entered Hastings High school, where he played football and competed in track & field.
+Later, he entered Hastings High school where he played football and competed in track and field.
 Tony excelled in sports and became a high school star athlete.
-In fact, he went on to represent St. John’s County as its first-ever champion in the state of Florida for the track & field 100-yard dash.
-After graduating in 1983, Tony earned a scholarship for track & field at Edward Waters College in Jacksonville, Florida.
-Sometime later, Tony earned state certification in Law Enforcement and Correction from First Coast Technical College.
+In fact, he went on to represent St. Johns County as its first-ever state champion in Florida for the 100-yard dash.
+After graduating in 1983, Tony earned a scholarship for track and field at Edward Waters College in Jacksonville, Florida.
+Sometime later, Tony earned state certification in Law Enforcement and Corrections from First Coast Technical College.
 Anthony has an associate degree from Vincennes University.

-In 1986, Anthony started his career in law enforcement with the Putnam County Sheriff’s Office before joining the St Johns County Sheriff’s Office in April of 1988, as a patrol officer.
-During his time with SJSO, Anthony worked in both Patrol and Community-Oriented Policing (COP) before moving over to the Youth Resource Deputy (YRD) section.
-Anthony worked as a YRD for the Gaines Alternative Center, Murray Middle, Pedro Menendez High School as well as several of the district elementary schools.
-He also spent one-year teaching history at BKA (Brother Keeper Academy Charter School) which was founded by his brother, Pastor Coleman.
+In 1986, Anthony started his career in law enforcement with the Putnam County Sheriff’s Office before joining the St. Johns County Sheriff’s Office (SJSO) in April of 1988 as a patrol officer.
+During his time with the SJSO, Anthony worked in both Patrol and Community-Oriented Policing (COP) before moving to the Youth Resource Deputy (YRD) section.
+Anthony worked as a YRD for the Gaines Alternative Center, R.J.
+Murray Middle School and Pedro Menendez High School as well as several of the district elementary schools.
+He also spent one year teaching history at BKA (Brother Keeper Academy Charter School) which was founded by his brother, Pastor Coleman.

 Tony was instrumental in starting the SJSO’s first local Dolphins football and cheer programs which have served hundreds of students in the Hastings, Flagler Estates, Armstrong and West St Augustine areas.